 grep -rn "stripe\.webhooks\.constructEvent" app/api/

 Check 9: No sensitive data in URLs or logs.
 Query strings end up in browser history, server logs, analytics, CDN logs, and proxy caches.
-Anything secret-shaped (tokens, session IDs, password reset codes, raw email addresses, Stripe customer IDs) belongs in the request body or in headers, not in ?token=....
+Anything secret-shaped (tokens, session IDs, password reset codes, raw email addresses, Stripe customer IDs, and raw card data, which is also a PCI-scope problem) belongs in the request body or in headers, not in ?token=....
+Anything that still reaches your error tracker should be scrubbed there too: see Sentry data scrubbing for Next.js.
 Audit:

 grep -rn "token=\|key=\|secret=" app/ components/ | grep -v "node_modules"